Deveshri15/Vrinda_Store_Data_Analysis-Project-Excel/README.md

-# Vrinda Store Data Analysis Project-Excel
+# Vrinda Store Data Analysis Dashboard-Excel

 Questions:-
 compare the sales and oreders using single chart.